Teletex System of Document Transfer Abandoned in The 1990s

 Scope of This Post

-I did not have the opportunity to use a teletex system, but as a telex operator, I was aware of this related communications system being available to UK subscribers in the mid-1980s to early 1990s.
-Information about teletex on the internet is limited, and the Wikipedia article about teletex is sketchy in information.
+Information about teletex on the internet is limited, and the Wikipedia article is brief and lacks detail.
 I had to delve deep into the internet to find out more.
 There may be errors in my post, and I welcome your thoughts in the comments section at the foot of this post.

 Research For This Article